 - 1. Parking as a primary or stand-alone use is prohibited. - 2.
-Parking facilities are not required for new uses and development, but when parking is provided it should be provided in accordance with the dimensional standards in TMC 13.06 unless otherwise specified in this Chapter.
+Parking facilities are not required for new uses and development, but when parking is provided it should-shall be provided in accordance with the dimensional standards in TMC 13.06 and the electric vehicle standards of Title 13 and Title 2 unless otherwise specified in this Chapter.
 Requirements shall be a condition of a Shoreline Permit when not specifically set forth in TMC 13.06. - 3.
-Parking, loading and unloading zones shall be located outside of required buffers except when it is an inherent element of a water-oriented use and is necessary for the operation of the primary use. - 4.
+Parking, loading and unloading zones shall be located outside of required critical areas and/or buffers except when it is an inherent element of a water-oriented use and is necessary for the operation of the primary use. - 4.
 Parking areas shall be landscaped in accordance with the standards in TMC 13.06. - 5.
 Parking areas shall contain lighting not exceeding 20 feet in height, except in the "S-7" Schuster Parkway, "S-9" Puyallup River, and "S-10" Port Industrial Shoreline District. - 6.
-Required landscaping, as specified in 7.10.2(A)(4) above, shall include a mix of native trees and shrubs that effectively screen headlights from vehicles to the abutting buffer area.
+Required landscaping, as specified in 7.10.2(A)(4) above, shall include a mix of native trees and shrubs that effectively screen headlights from vehicles to the abutting critical areas and/or buffer areas.
 Gaps in screening are permitted to allow access to viewing areas or public areas where applicable. - 7.
-Parking facilities shall provide a safe and signed pedestrian entry point to an established or proposed shoreline trail / walkway or viewing area for physical and visual access to the shoreline.

-- 8. Above-grade structured parking shall not be allowed as a visible use on the waterward side of any building. - 9.
+Parking facilities shall provide a safe and signed pedestrian entry point to an established or proposed shoreline trail / walkway or viewing area for physical and visual access to the shoreline. - 8.
+Above-grade structured parking shall not be allowed as a visible use on the waterward side of any building. - 9.
 Surface parking facilities shall locate as far from the ordinary high water mark or critical area buffer as is feasible. - 10.
-Public parking on public street ends that are within shorelines but outside of required buffers is permitted. - 11.
+Public parking on public street ends that are within shorelines but outside of required critical areas and/or buffers is permitted. - 11.
 Angled street parking shall be prohibited where it conflicts with public transportation. - 12.
 For developments which include public access features, one parking space for each 20 parking spaces provided shall be set aside and appropriately marked for public use only, except as specified in TSMP 9.10.2 for the western side of the Thea Foss Waterway. - 13.
-Parking areas for public water access areas shall be connected to the water by access paths. - B. "S-8" Thea Foss Waterway Shoreline District - 1.
+Parking areas for public water access areas shall be connected to the water by access paths. - U.B.
+"S-8" Thea Foss Waterway Shoreline District - 1.
 Subsurface parking is allowed under view/access corridors, and/or beyond development sites north of 11th Street where the esplanade is several feet higher in elevation than Dock Street, provided the structure is designed to optimize public access and views of the water. - 2.
-Public access over subsurface parking structures shall be designed to minimize grade discontinuation and meet the requirements for ADA accessibility. - 3.
-Loading and unloading zones and access to structured parking may be provided in designated view/access corridors, provided that the applicant can demonstrate that no alternative is reasonably available, that public access along Dock Street and through the view/access corridor is unimpeded, and that the minimum area necessary is used.
+Public access over subsurface parking structures shall be designed to minimize grade discontinuation and meet the requirements for ADA accessibility.

+3. Loading and unloading zones and access to structured parking may be provided in designated view/access corridors, provided that the applicant can demonstrate that no alternative is reasonably available, that public access along Dock Street and through the view/access corridor is unimpeded, and that the minimum area necessary is used.